igraph/rigraph_revdep_checks/problems.md

 Found the following apparent S3 methods exported but not registered: plot.cepa plot.cepa.all plot.pathway.catalogue print.cepa
   print.cepa.all print.pathway.catalogue
-See section ‘Registering S3 methods’ in the ‘Writing R Extensions’ manual.
+See section âRegistering S3 methodsâ in the âWriting R Extensionsâ manual.
 ```
 ```
 checking R code for possible problems ...
 NOTE
-centrality: no visible global function definition for ‘vcount’
+centrality: no visible global function definition for âvcountâ
-centrality: no visible global function definition for ‘degree’
+centrality: no visible global function definition for âdegreeâ
-centrality: no visible global function definition for ‘betweenness’ cepa.all.parallel.by.snow: no visible global function definition for ‘makeCluster’ cepa.all.parallel.by.snow: no visible global function definition for ‘clusterCall’ cepa.all.parallel.by.snow: no visible global function definition for ‘clusterApply’ cepa.all.parallel.by.snow: no visible global function definition for ‘stopCluster’ generate.pathway: no visible global function definition for ‘graph.edgelist’ pathway.nodes: no visible global function definition for ‘vcount’ pathway.nodes: no visible global function definition for ‘get.vertex.attribute’ plot.igraph2: no visible binding for global variable ‘layout.random’ plot.igraph2: no visible global function definition for ‘V’ plot.igraph2: no visible global function definition for ‘E’ plot.igraph2: no visible global function definition for ‘get.edgelist’ plot.igraph2: no visible global function definition for ‘ecount’
+centrality: no visible global function definition for âbetweennessâ cepa.all.parallel.by.snow: no visible global function definition for âmakeClusterâ cepa.all.parallel.by.snow: no visible global function definition for âclusterCallâ cepa.all.parallel.by.snow: no visible global function definition for âclusterApplyâ cepa.all.parallel.by.snow: no visible global function definition for âstopClusterâ generate.pathway: no visible global function definition for âgraph.edgelistâ pathway.nodes: no visible global function definition for âvcountâ pathway.nodes: no visible global function definition for âget.vertex.attributeâ plot.igraph2: no visible binding for global variable âlayout.randomâ plot.igraph2: no visible global function definition for âVâ plot.igraph2: no visible global function definition for âEâ plot.igraph2: no visible global function definition for âget.edgelistâ plot.igraph2: no visible global function definition for âecountâ
-plotGraph: no visible global function definition for ‘V’
+plotGraph: no visible global function definition for âVâ
-plotGraph: no visible global function definition for ‘V<-’
+plotGraph: no visible global function definition for âV<-â
-plotGraph: no visible global function definition for ‘E’
+plotGraph: no visible global function definition for âEâ
-plotGraph: no visible global function definition for ‘E<-’ plotGraph : layout.method: no visible global function definition for ‘layout.reingold.tilford’
+plotGraph: no visible global function definition for âE<-â plotGraph : layout.method: no visible global function definition for âlayout.reingold.tilfordâ
-radiality: no visible global function definition for ‘shortest.paths’
+radiality: no visible global function definition for âshortest.pathsâ
-radiality: no visible global function definition for ‘vcount’
+radiality: no visible global function definition for âvcountâ
-radiality: no visible global function definition for ‘diameter’
+radiality: no visible global function definition for âdiameterâ
-reach: no visible global function definition for ‘E’
+reach: no visible global function definition for âEâ
-reach: no visible global function definition for ‘shortest.paths’
+reach: no visible global function definition for âshortest.pathsâ
-report: no visible global function definition for ‘write.graph’
+report: no visible global function definition for âwrite.graphâ
-spread: no visible global function definition for ‘E’
+spread: no visible global function definition for âEâ
-spread: no visible global function definition for ‘shortest.paths’
+spread: no visible global function definition for âshortest.pathsâ

 Found the following calls to attach():
-File ‘CePa/R/report.R’:
+File âCePa/R/report.Râ:
   attach(replacement, warn.conflicts = FALSE)
-See section ‘Good practice’ in ‘?attach’.
+See section âGood practiceâ in â?attachâ.
 ```
 ```
 checking Rd line widths ...
 NOTE